AABearBots/First-Closed-Doors-Competition/README.md

 The competition takes place in the **USDT-BTC market in Poloniex**.

 For the time being, the platform serves both historic and live trades data.
-Trades are performed at Dev Team’s accounts at the exchange, thus having an account with Poloniex is a requirement for participating.
+Trades are performed at Algobot Team’s accounts at the exchange, thus having an account with Poloniex is a requirement for participating.

 For the time being, we will only be using Poloniex and the USDT-BTC market to do our trading.
 We will expand the horizon in upcoming competitions.

 ### Capital

-Each Dev Team trades with their own funds within their own accounts at the exchange.
-Dev Teams are fully responsible for the trading they do.
+Each Algobot Team trades with their own funds within their own accounts at the exchange.
+Algobot Teams are fully responsible for the trading they do.

 Each bot is allowed to trade up to 0.001 BTC Initial Capital (roughly equivalent to USD 10).
 This is in order to minimize risk at this first ever alpha stage competition.